 PROPER Corn highlight a functional benefit on pack, displaying the calorie content on every bag of popcorn to engage health-conscious consumers.

-Packaging is an effective way for Brand Managers to show how well they understand their customers.
+Packaging is an effective way for brands to show how well they understand their customers.
 It’s an instant demonstrator of a brand’s complexity and reiterates how well a brand knows its target audience.
-For a brand to have Empathy - one of the 16 Drivers of relationships between brands and people - it needs to tap into the motivations of their customers, understanding exactly what drives the customer at the moment of purchase.
+For a brand to have Empathy - one of the 16 Drivers of relationships between brands and people - it needs to tap into the motivations of its customers, understanding exactly what drives the customer at the moment of purchase.